biovcnet/python/Lesson2/README.md

 The second line uses the python function `print` to show the variable in standard output and the datatype

-Run the code to see this
+Run the code to see standard output.

 In the text editor: